A Guy’s Guide to Simple Romantic Gestures

 Prove that you actually listen.

-This is a tougher one for the slightly more advanced guy, because it requires listening, retaining, and action.
-But consider it a high risk, high reward move on your part.
 When you hear your wife/girlfriend say she likes something, get it for her.
 Example: You’re watching T.V.
 She sees a commercial for a strawberry-limeade slush.
 She says “That looks good!”.
 Remember that – better yet, write it down – and bring one to her the next day.
 She’ll be immediately impressed, not only with the fact that you actually do listen, but also with the thoughtfulness of your romantic gesture.
-As an afterthought, you might want to discard any notes you take to aid your memory.
-If she finds it, this could diminish the reward.
+This is for the slightly more advanced guy, because it requires listening, retaining, and action.
+But consider it a high risk, high reward move on your part.